Backlang-Org/learn/content/the-basics/data.md

 ## Structs

 ## Declaring structs
 A struct is something like a wrapper for different values.
 It is a valuetype and allocated on the stack (.Net, it can differe for other backends).
 A struct can only have values.
-A struct is always immutable.

 The syntactic structure of a struct:
 ```ebnf